 - how to divide property after separation both married and de-facto relationships;

 - parenting and how children should spend time with their parents after separation.

-We encourage you to find a copy of the Family Law Act 1975 Cth online and have a read; it is accessible to everyone for free.
-Also reach out to us to have an initial appointment to get full and proper initial legal advice about your unique circumstances.
+We encourage you to find a copy of the Family Law Act 1975 Cth online and read it; it is accessible to everyone for free.
+Also, reach out to us to have an initial appointment to get full and proper initial legal advice about your unique circumstances.